-One of the most daunting tasks you will face when it comes to improving your air quality using an air purifiers is finding one that works.
-There are a lot of devices out there and whether you get one in store or online the only way to really know if an air purifier works for you is to put it in your home for a couple of days or weeks.
+One of the most daunting tasks you will face when it comes to improving your air quality using an air purifier is finding one that actually works.
+There are a lot of devices out there and whether you get one in store or online the only way to really know if an air purifier works for you is to try it in your home for a couple of days or weeks.

-Among the many devices you will find most are just a bunch of expensive boxes with a fan inserted.
-That said, there is no perfect device as even the best devices have shortcomings.
-If its not a problem with the technology, or features, you might face problems from a support and customer service angle.
+Of the many devices you will find, most are just a bunch of expensive boxes with an air blowing fan in the middle.
+That said, there is no perfect device as even the best devices have their shortcomings.
+If its not a problem with the technology, or features, you might face problems from a support and customer service perspective.

-So with my understanding and research of all the possible problems you can face when deciding which air purifier to get, below is my list of air purifiers that will give you the least trouble without breaking your bank.
-I show you air purifiers that will stretch your budget over at least 3-5 years with reasonable maintenance costs.
+Based on my experience and research of all the possible problems you can face when deciding which air purifier to get, below is my selection of air purifiers that I know will give you the best performance and the least trouble.
+I show you air purifiers that will stretch your budget over at least 3-5 years as they have reasonable maintenance costs.

-The air purifiers I found to perform well are all suitable for use around children, the elderly and sick people.
-I show you air purifiers for,
+The air purifiers that I found perform well are all suitable for use around children, the elderly and sick people.
+Among other pollutants, I show you air purifiers for,

 - Asthma Relief